 This Resolution is effective on the date of its enactment and applies to all applications for approvals or permits under this Resolution submitted after its enactment.

 2.4 General Amendment Procedure

-Reports and recommendations for amendments from the PC (Planning Commission) to the BOCC (Board of County Commissioners) are required prior to the adoption of any such amendment.
+Reports and recommendations for amendments from the PC to the BOCC are required prior to the adoption of any such amendment.